APMonitor/begin_java/10-Methods.md

 	return (a*b);
 }
 ```
 As you can see, we declare the parameters just like variables inside the parentheses.
-Each parameter is seperated from the previous by a comma.
+Each parameter is separated from the previous by a comma.
 Within the method, we can use the names of these parameters just like variables.
-When the method is run, these variables will contain whatever values are set in the method call..
+When the method is run, these variables will contain whatever values are set in the method call.

 To call a method that takes parameters, type the values in the parentheses.
 Here's how you would use our multiply method to multiply 5 and 12.
 ```